bryant1410/Angular/README.md

 carried out in a service.

-**See the [ngTemplate project](http://grumpywizards.com/ngTemplate) for further info on where to place your business logic**
+**See the [ngTemplate project](http://grumpywizards.com/ngTemplate) for further info on where to place your business logic.**

 ##Routers
 See: https://github.com/angular-ui/ui-router